xgrau/oculina-coral-sc-atlas/README.md

 done
 done

-# modify blast outputs to fit Spio/Spin...
+# modify blast outputs to fit Spin casuistics (species id for Stylophora pistillata is Spis but dataset id is Spin)
 for si in Spin ; do
 for sj in Ocupat Ocuarb Amil Nvec Xesp ; do mkdir -p results_samap/blasts/${si}${sj}